utopiaws/foodtruck-api/README.md

    http://localhost:9000/nearByFoodTruck?latitude=37.7901490874965&longitude=-122.398658184594&limit=20 <br />
    exampel 4: <br />
    http://localhost:9000/nearByFoodTruck?latitude=37.7901490874965&longitude=-122.398658184594&range=100<br />

+   For the keyword search part, as the limit of the time, I just simply use the API to return the results and do the words match.
+In the production, a better solution is to build the invert-index for all the food truck to make the search much faster.

    All the return results from path nearByFoodTruck satisfy that the status of truck is "APPROVED" and expirationdate        is larger than the request date.
   2. search by location/address/objectid/object <br />